Wednesday, February 15, 2012

 It's been a memorable few weeks since I last wrote.
 I have been really afraid of meeting with my doctors and hearing what happens next.
 I have had good days and bad days, masked by Percocet and worry.
 My mood fluctuates and the dark moments are frightening.

-not before embarking on a new course of reconstruction.
+I finally weaned myself off the Percocet, but not before embarking on a new course of reconstruction.
 Fortunately for me, Advil (ibuprofen) works better than Percocet at managing the pain.
 You can't even imagine the extreme uncomfortableness of these procedures.
 Dr. Tsao Wu takes a giant syringe (60 cc of sterile saline) and slowly injects it into my expander implant, asking me "How does that feel?" about every 23 seconds.
 It took me a while to realize I wasn't breathing, which made it difficult to answer the question.
 Oh, and it gets better!
 When she's done on the right, she fills up the syringe and does it to the other side.
 AAAACK!

 I look like an absolute freak, with these hard things under my skin.
 I wouldn't call them breasts.
 I will never have breasts again.
 I have rock-hard bumps where my breasts used to be.
 Eventually, after I complete radiation, the expanders will be removed and I'll get more natural-looking implants.
 (I hope I don't become one of those women who shows off her boob job to her friends like a fashion accessory.)
 These do not feel like a part of me and I am not attached to them.
 They're just there so I look more normal in clothes.

-re, literally holding my hand and watching the doctor.
+During every procedure, my friend Colleen has been there, literally holding my hand and watching the doctor.
 Visualize this: I am holding my breath, eyes tightly closed, and trying to focus -- or maybe not focus -- on what's happening to me.
 This isn't like any of the cancer treatments I've been through.
 It's just extreme discomfort for the sake of vanity, so I don't wake up some day and realize my breasts are gone, and then fall into a deep, dark depression from which I never emerge.

 I just don't think that's gonna happen, implants or no implants.
 I know lots of women who lack breasts, and they're not unhappy.
 To put a positive spin on it: we are all happy that our cancer is under control.
 We are satisfied with life!